umair-ada/PRG1-pseudocode-flow-chart-python/README.md

 # PRG1: From Pseudocode & Flowcharts to Python

-This repository contains Python programs that students will explore using the **PRIMM methodology** (Predict, Run, Investigate, Modify, Make).
+This repository contains Python programs that you will explore using the **PRIMM methodology** (Predict, Run, Investigate, Modify, Make).
 Each program corresponds to a flowchart and demonstrates key programming concepts.

 ## 📋 Programs Overview